edghyhdz/turbo-beep/README.md

     │   │   └─── hashed_key2   # peer1 hashed certificate with public key
     │   │   └─── peer1         # peer1 key pair and peer2 public key
     │   │   └─── peer2         # peer1 key pair and peer2 public key
     │   ├── ./server           # Executable to run the server
     │   ├── ./test             # Exe to run the tests
     │   └── ./p2p              # Exe of peer (client)
     └── ...

 ## References
 The most relevant and helpful references are the following,

 1. Taylor Conor's [`p2pcs`](https://github.com/taylorconor/p2psc) repository.
 Which is really well devleoped.
 Used it as inspriation and guidance, as well as for some useful references such as the mediator or peer handshake and other ideas.
 Although I did not use his libary on this project, it was of great help.
-2. Code snipets from [here](https://www.programmersought.com/article/37955188510/) were taken ,for the RSA encryption part.[ProgrammerSought](https://www.programmersought.com/)
+2. Code snipets from [here](https://www.programmersought.com/article/37955188510/) were taken, for the RSA encryption part.
+[ProgrammerSought](https://www.programmersought.com/)
-3. To deal with protobuffers and sockets, I used [this](https://stackoverflow.com/a/11339251) stackoverflow answer as a basis, and adapted it to fit my project needs.
+3. To deal with protobuffers and sockets, I used [this](https://stackoverflow.com/a/11339251) stackoverflow answer as a reference, and adapted it to fit my project needs.
-3. Finally, to generate the key pairs I used [this](https://www.dynamsoft.com/codepool/how-to-use-openssl-generate-rsa-keys-cc.html) code snippet from [Dynamsoft](https://www.dynamsoft.com)

 More references can be found inside the code.